M&M Roofing

 LIFESPAN AND WARRANTIES

 When opting for one of our preferred manufacturers, we have the opportunity to acquire a manufacturer’s extended warranty directly from them to safeguard your roof.
-These warranties, commonly referred to as No Dollar Limit warranties or NDL’s, provide coverage for your roof for a duration of 20 years or more.
+These warranties, commonly referred to as No Dollar Limit warranties or NDLs, provide coverage for your roof for a duration of 20 years or more.
 In such instances, the manufacturer will dispatch a representative to inspect the installation of our roof, ensuring that it adheres to their specific requirements.
 Additionally, they may conduct some tests before issuing the warranty certificate.
 Although these warranties incur a slight additional cost to the overall project, they offer peace of mind, particularly when obtained from a reputable and well-established company.

 In general, if a PVC roof is installed correctly and with high-quality materials, you can anticipate a lifespan of approximately 15-30 years here in Arizona.
+Knowing how long PVC roofs last is crucial for planning long-term maintenance and budget.

 ABOUT M&M ROOFING